-Jacek Borcuch's new movie "Dolce Fine Giornata" will be shown in the World Cinema Dramatic Competition at the Sundance festival, which will take place from January 24 to February 3, 2019.
+Jacek Borcuch's new movie "Dolce Fine Giornata" to be screened in the World Cinema Dramatic Competition at the Sundance festival, which takes place from January 24 to February 3, 2019.

 Photo: press materials